Chania Crete Cruise Port Information – Know before you go!

 Chania really has it all, it is a great port of call with so many shops restaurants and bars most with free WiFi.
 It was a shame we were only here in the day as we would of liked to experience it at night too.
 We would imagine it is a lively little town.

 The buses run regularly back to the ship but do note that when the bus gets back to the port that it makes multiple stops to all the ships that are docked in the port.
 We got off as it stopped and joined a queue which we thought was back to our ship however, we didn’t realise we were in the queue to get on the MSC Sinfonia.
-A fifteen minute walk through the docks got us back to where we needed to be and back on to the Marella Dream.
+A fifteen minute walk through the docks got us back to where we needed to be and back on board.